Lucyjpjones/lj-fscr/testing.md

     This error has been fixed on the majority of my code but some lines have been left to avoid breaking up variables.

-    `F841 local variable 'product' is assigned to but never used` - tests.py `F401 'checkout.signals' imported but unused` apps.py
-    `F841 local variable 'e' is assigned to but never used` webhooks.py

 ## [&#8679;](#testing)
 ---